 TL;DR—VMware native serial port setup is technically possible.
 Just plan for some trial-and-error if you’re not on old-school hardware.
 And, yeah, sometimes, not overthinking it (and using a third-party tool) is the real pro move… but I’m stubborn.

 Plug-and-play things like Serial to Ethernet Connector just feel… modern.
-It’s like dragging those old-school serial devices into the 21st century with a few clicks.
 On the plus side: ridiculously easy, supports USB-to-serial dongles, works over the network (huge for laptops without ports), and actually shares ports across VMs/devs.
 Downsides?
 It’s paid (not free like VMware settings) and adds a network step (but, honestly, who cares with gigabit speeds?).
 Other folks here pitched good native setups, but I’m all about practical.
 Save the hassle—unless you’re doing retro computing cosplay, just virtualize that port.